 - Low thermal expansion

-The sides of the sheet are like an aluminium and plastic sandwich so they needed something to finish off the edges.
-I found this Rubber U Channel Edging on eBay.
+The sides of the sheet look like an aluminium and plastic sandwich so they needed something to finish off the edges.
+I found this Rubber U Channel Edging on eBay that works perfectly.

 Removing the plastic trim

-I watch a great Japanese youtube channel that makes some cool stuff.
+I watch a Japanese youtube channel that makes some cool stuff.
 One video he posted shows how to remove the trim.
-Give him some love if you find it useful 😀
+Give him some love if you find it useful 😀 but it’s very easy to do.

 Cutting the shape

 I traced around the trim with a marker to get the general shape.
-The top notch isn’t perfectly aligned to the centre so make sure you use the stock trim to get the shape right.
+The top notch isn’t perfectly aligned to the centre so make sure you use the stock trim to get the right shape.

 The panel I bought has a gloss finish on one side and matt on the other.
 I went with the matt finish on show.
 I guess either would look fine.